luuquangtrung/luuquangtrung.github.io/_news/2020-12-29_luu2021uncertainty_accepted.md

 ---
 layout: post
-title: Paper "Uncertainty-Aware Resource Provisioning for Network Slicing" has been accepted to TNSM
+title: Paper "Uncertainty-Aware Resource Provisioning for Network Slicing" has been accepted to IEEE Transactions on Network and Service Management (TNSM)
 date: 2020-12-29 09:00:00-0400
 inline: false
 related_posts: false